Tennessee Sustainable Transportation Awards

 The Tennessee Sustainable Transportation Awards (TSTAs) recognize outstanding initiatives to improve the efficiency, accessibility, affordability, and sustainability of transportation systems in the state, consistent with ongoing efforts to improve the health and well-being of Tennesseans, provide for a strong economy, and protect and enhance our state’s natural resources.
 Eligible entities include: federal, State (excluding divisions under the Tennessee Departments of Environment & Conservation (TDEC) and Transportation (TDOT)), and local governments; commercial, nonprofit, and industrial organizations; public and private institutions of higher education; and utilities.
 The entity must be located in Tennessee, and the project must have been completed in the last five years.
 All nominees must have a minimum of three consecutive, current years of exceptional environmental compliance with the Department of Environment and Conservation.
 Self-nominations are encouraged.

 The TSTAs are awarded each year by TDEC and TDOT.
-Winners of the TSTAs are honored at a special ceremony during the Tennessee Sustainable Transportation Forum and Expo (STF&E).
-Winners receive up to two complimentary STF&E registrations as well as an engraved award made of sustainably sourced materials.
-Nominations are now open for 2020!
-Submit your project information in the 2020 Nomination Form tab below by Friday, June 19 to be considered for an award.
+Winners of the TSTAs are honored at a special ceremony during the Tennessee Sustainable Transportation Forum and Expo (STF&E), which will be held as a webinar series in 2020.
+Winners will also receive an engraved award made of sustainably sourced materials.
+Nominations for the 2020 TSTAs were due by July 10.

 Information on past TSTA winners has been archived by year.
-If you have questions about the TSTAs, please contact OEP Senior Program Manager Alexa Voytek at Alexa.Voytek@tn.gov or 615-532-0238.
+If you have questions about the TSTAs, please contact OEP Energy Programs Administrator Alexa Voytek at Alexa.Voytek@tn.gov or 615-613-1096.

 Projects must meet the following eligibility requirements.